 What Causes PTSD In Dogs?

 PTSD in dogs is generally caused by traumatic experiences a dog has during her lifetime.
 The more stressful an experience is, the greater the chances for a dog to develop PTSD.
 Often, a dog can become fearful as a result of the high dose of stress she went through.
 The factors that put a dog in a hard-to-bear stressful situation can vary from one dog to another.

 - Accidents around the house, car crashes and emotional trauma are others.

-- Bad interactions with other people or animals can all turn a normal dog into a stressed-out dog.
+- Bad interactions with other people or animals can turn a normal dog into a stressed-out dog.

 Symptoms Of PTSD In Dogs